nschorgh/MSIM/README.md

 ### History

 Most of the MSIM program collection was written 2001-2009, as part of a series of papers about subsurface-atmosphere vapor exchange on Mars.
 It was then hosted on a website and later moved to GitHub as part of the [Planetary-Code-Collection](https://github.com/nschorgh/Planetary-Code-Collection).
-MSIM has its own [GitHub repository](https://github.com/nschorgh/MSIM) since 2022.
+Since 2022, MSIM has its own [GitHub repository](https://github.com/nschorgh/MSIM).

 ### Notes

 For thermal and ice evolution models of airless bodies see [Planetary-Code-Collection](https://github.com/nschorgh/Planetary-Code-Collection).
 A three-dimensional surface energy balance model for Mars and airless bodies is also found in the Planetary-Code-Collection.

 Third party source code from Numerical Recipes is covered by a separate copyright.
 These are files ending with `.for`.

-### Technical Notes

 Most of the code was developed with a `gfortran` compiler on Intel processors.
 Many components were also run on various Linux clusters, sometimes using other compilers.
 The non-portable `real(8)` and `real*8` are meant to correspond to an 8-byte floating point number.

 ### Acknowledgments